SFW // FUTURE CITIZEN

 Leeds Beckett University Fashion Design and Fashion Marketing courses provide young generations with the necessary knowledge on sustainable and inclusive practices, through design and construction, and marketing strategies for fashion businesses.

-Multiple events will be available for students to engage in across the week, including a clothes swap, a garment upcycling workshop, a workshop on how to utilise social media to communicate sustainability and more!
+Multiple events were available for students to engage in across the week, including a clothes swap, a garment upcycling workshop, a workshop on how to utilise social media to communicate sustainability and more!

 UNIVERSITY OF WEST ENGLAND // Bristol

 University of West England is ranked the fourth best university in the South West of England according to the 2025 Guardian University League table and holds a Gold rating for student experience in the 2023 Teaching Excellence Framework (TEF).
 UWE is a leader in sustainability, having previously won Sustainability Institution of the Year at the 2023 Green Gown Awards.
-There are a range of activities taking place across the week for UWE students including:
+A range of activities took place across the week including:

-- UWE Bristol’s MAKERS (Making and Knowledge Exchange for Repair and Sustainability) project is collaborating with Fairfield High School and the Old Library Community Hub in Eastville to host a six-week series of interactive sewing workshops.
+- UWE Bristol’s MAKERS (Making and Knowledge Exchange for Repair and Sustainability) project collaborated with Fairfield High School and the Old Library Community Hub in Eastville to host a six-week series of interactive sewing workshops.

--A screening of the ‘Fashion Reimagined’ with UWE Bristol’s Reel Nature Environmental Film Club on 24th February, from 5–7 pm.
+-A screening of the ‘Fashion Reimagined’ with UWE Bristol’s Reel Nature Environmental Film Club on 24th February.

--The Sustainability Swap Shop is offering extended hours across Tues 25th Feb - Thurs 27th Feb for students as well as a “Stitch It Don’t Ditch It’ rail of pre-loved clothes available for free that are in need of a little TLC along with free sewing kits.
+-The Sustainability Swap Shop offered extended hours across Tues 25th Feb - Thurs 27th Feb for students as well as a “Stitch It Don’t Ditch It’ rail of pre-loved clothes available for free that needed of a little TLC along with free sewing kits.

 -A Mend In Drop In Session with UWE Bristol's Fashion Technical Team on 24th February.